 Listening to what the customer wants is necessary if you want to sell.

-The skincare associates were so busy with getting me to see how their products would benefit me if only I kept using them, that they didn’t consider the possibility that I wasn’t a fit for their products.
-They didn’t even ask why I quit, because if they had, they would have found out the products had caused me pain that lasted a month.
+The skincare associates were trying so hard to show how their products would benefit me that they didn’t consider the possibility that I wasn’t a fit.
+They didn’t even ask why I quit, but if they had, they would have found out the products had caused me a month of pain.

-So the first quick tip on selling is to listen and really find out what’s really going on.
+So the first quick tip on selling is to listen and really find out what’s going on.
 If a customer isn’t interested in buying, pushing features and benefits won’t get you the sale.
-Learning their story, however, will get you closer to the sale.
+Learning their story, however, will get you closer to success.

 Tip 2: Build rapport and trust with the customer